KathrynShea/movie_saga/INSTRUCTIONS.md

 This view is completed already!
 It displays all of the movies in the movie database.

-TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.
+- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.

-TODO: Have a way to get to the Add Movie Page
+- TODO: Have a way to get to the Add Movie Page

 ### Details Page

-This should show all details **including ALL genres**, for the selected movie.
+This should show all details **including ALL genres** for the selected movie.
 You will need to store this data in redux!

  > Hint : You can make a GET request for a specific movie.
 Remember `req.params` and `:id`?

-The details page should have the button:

-- `Back to List` button, which should bring the user to the Home/List Page
+- TODO: The details page should have a `Back to List` button, which should bring the user to the Home/List Page

 > Base functionality does not require the movie details to load correctly after refresh of the browser.